microsoft/BotBuilder-Samples/CSharp/intelligence-LUIS-Translator/README.md

 #### LUIS Application

 The first step to using LUIS is to create or import an application.
 Go to the home page, www.luis.ai, and log in.
-After creating your LUIS account you'll be able to Import an Existing Application where can you can select a local copy of the LuisBot.json file an import it.
+After creating your LUIS account you'll be able to Import an Existing Application where you can select a local copy of the HotelsReservation.json file and import it.

 ![Import an Existing Application](images/prereqs-import.png)

-If you want to test this sample, you have to import the pre-build [HotelReservation.json](Dialogs/HotelReservation/Resources/HotelReservation.json) file to your LUIS account.
+If you want to test this sample, first import the pre-built application [HotelReservation.json](Dialogs/HotelReservation/Resources/HotelReservation.json) file to your LUIS account.

-Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/train-test)) before you can "Publish" the model in an HTTP endpoint.
-For more information, take a look at [Publishing a Model](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/publishapp).
+Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-train)) before you can "Publish" it.
+For more information, take a look at [LUIS - How to Publish](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-publish-app).

 Edit the [webconfig.cs](web.config) file and update the LuisModel attribute placeholders with the values corresponding to your Subscription and Application.
+For more information, see [LUIS - Subscription Keys](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-azure-subscription)

 ````XML
     ...